Apollo A7LB Suit

 The Apollo Experience Report: Development of the Extravehicular Mobility Unit has additional information on both the A7L and A7LB suits.

-During lunar surface and deep space EVAs, astronauts wore a Lunar Extravehicular Visor Assembly, or LEVA, over their bubble helmet.
-The LEVA provided visual, thermal, and mechanical protection to the astronaut's helmet. it was composed of a plastic shell, three eyeshades (left, center, and right), and two visors.
+During lunar surface and deep space EVAs, astronauts wore a Lunar Extravehicular Visor Assembly, or LEVA, over their pressure helmet assembly ("bubble" helmet).
+The LEVA provided visual, thermal, and mechanical protection to the astronaut's helmet.
+It was composed of a plastic shell, three eyeshades (left, center, and right), and two visors.
 The outer visor (sun visor) was made of high-temperature polysulfone plastic.
 The inner visor (protective visor) was made of ultraviolet-stabilized polycarbonate.
 The outer visor filtered visible light and rejected a significant amount of ultraviolet and infrared rays.
 The inner visor filtered ultraviolet rays and rejected infrared rays.
 Together, they formed an effective thermal barrier.

 The two visors, in conjunction with the helmet, protected the astronaut from micrometeoroids and from damage during possible falls on the lunar surface.